kovidgoyal/calibre/manual/xpath.rst

 This will match only ``<p>A very short ebook to demonstrate the use of XPath.</p>`` in the :ref:`sample_ebook` but not any of the other ``<p>`` tags.
 The ``h:`` prefix in the above examples is needed to match XHTML tags.
-This is because internally,
-|app| represents all content as XHTML.
-In XHTML tags have a *namespace*, and
-``h:`` is the namespace prefix for HTML tags.
+This is because internally, calibre represents all content as XHTML.
+In XHTML tags have a *namespace*, and ``h:`` is the namespace prefix for HTML tags.

 Now suppose you want to select both ``<h1>`` and ``<h2>`` tags.
 To do that,